Adrian Ilie (footballer, born 1981)

-Adrian Ilie (born 26 November 1981 in Iaşi) is a Romanian football player who plays for Bradul Borca.
+Adrian Ilie (born 26 November 1981 in Iaşi) is a Romanian football player.
 He plays as a central defender, but can also play as a defensive midfielder or as a left back.

 Ilie started football in his home town, working his way up from the Politehnica Iaşi youth and before his transfer to Timișoara in winter 2006 he had only played for the Iași based team.

 He did not manage to hold down a first team spot though and has been subsequently sent on loan.